dojo/docs/dojo/empty.rst

     });
   </script>

-It's recommend to use dom-construct empty in dojo 1.7.
+It's recommend to use ctr.empty in dojo 1.7.

 .. code-block :: javascript
  :linenos: